LovesPictures/JSClock/README.md

 guide  https://github.com/nitishdayal/JavaScript30 -->

-**approach:**
+## Approach:

 Update the CSS and create a function in Javascript using the classes to get the clock hands to rotate from a central pivot, depending in keeping with computer time (?).